tkrop/go-make/MANUAL.md

 issue reference.
 If not issue reference is provided the last issue increased by one is used.
 Similar `git-commit(-*)` targets support a `<message...>` argument is enriched, but reusing the previous issue type.

+The `git-reset` and `git-clean` targets support an optional `all` argument to define whether also pushed branches should be cleaned up instead of only merged branches.

 ## Commit types